vmware-tanzu/tanzu-dev-portal/content/guides/graalvm-with-spring/index.md

 Example output:
 ![http :8080/actuator/health](images/endpoint-access.png)

-Your application is up and running.
-Your application is reporting that its healthy.
+Your application is up and running and reporting that its healthy.
-GraalVM with JIT compiling, doesn't require any extra thought, it just works, similar to other JVMs.
+GraalVM with JIT compiling, doesn't require any extra thought it works similar to other Java Virtual Machines (JVM).

-#### Startup Time
+#### Start up time

 From the last line of the image above:
 ```